crypdex/blackbox/README.md

 # Finalizing for Customer Delivery

+Now that you have verified that the device is functional, there is some cleanup to be done

-- Change the root password
+- Change the root password, and log it someplace or you will never get back in.
+- `rm .encryption-key.env`: Make sure that each device has its own.
-- Install the systemd service
+- Install the systemd service:

-## Install the `systemd` service

 ```
-$ make systemd-install
+$ make install-services
 ```

 # References